seoanezonjic/ExpHunterSuite/Readme.md

 	-o - Output path
 	  (optional) Output folder.
 Default = "hunter_DE_results"
 	-r 0 | any whole number
-	  (optional) Number of minimum reads required.
+	  (optional) Number of minimum mapped reads required in order to not be filtered out.
 Lesser number of reads are discarded. -r 0 = No filtering.
 	  By default, reads less than 2 are discarded.
 	-l any whole number <= samples provided in the experiment.
-	  (optional) Number of minlibraries in which minimal reads have to be seen to be discarded.
-	  By default, minimum libraries required are 2.
+	  (optional) Minimum number of mapped reads that must have a transcript in order to not to be filtered By default, minimum libraries required are 2.
 	-p value between 0.01 and 0.1
 	  (optional) Adjusted p-value for the differential expression analysis.
 Default = 0.05